Albonycal/blog.albony.xyz/content/posts/DNS-DOCKER.md

  sudoedit /etc/docker/daemon.json

 ```
-If asked chose a text editor of choice.
+If asked chose a text editor of choice, create the file if it doesn't exist
 and add this to the file.
 ```json
 {